OpenPTV/openptv.github.com/index.md

 ### How to get started
 1. Read more about what this method is and what is not: [3D-PTV](http://3dptv.github.io/wiki/an_introduction_to_3d_ptv/index.html)
-2. Read the installation instructions for a few-clicks-away version or full open-source compilation http://alexlib.github.io/docs/
+2. Read the installation instructions for a few-clicks-away version or full open-source compilation: [Installation](http://alexlib.github.io/docs/)
-3. Try one of the data example sets following our screencast tutorials http://alexlib.github.io/docs/tutorial.html
+3. Try one of the data example sets following our [screencast tutorials](http://alexlib.github.io/docs/tutorial.html)

 ### Software development is managed on Github
 1. [**LGPL licensed `liboptv` library and MIT-licensed Python GUI **](http://github.com/openptv/openptv-python)